|Graduate Program Head||Jeffrey Bardzell|

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.

-The Master of Professional Studies in Enterprise Architecture and Business Transformation (MPS/EABT) program requires a minimum of 33 credits at the 400, 500, or 800 level.
+The Master of Enterprise Architecture in Enterprise Architecture and Business Transformation program requires a minimum of 33 credits at the 400, 500, or 800 level.
 At least 18 credits must be at the 500 or 800 level, with at least 6 credits at the 500-level.
+Up to 10 graduate credits may be transferred in from a regionally accredited institution (subject to restrictions outlined in GCAC-309 Transfer Credit).
 A student will take 27 credits of required courses.
 The remaining 6 credits are selected from a list of approved elective courses.
 The courses are delivered online through Penn State World Campus.
 The program is highly flexible and is designed to meet the different needs of students and organizations.
 With online delivery, the professional master program can easily fit into the work schedule of professionals from around the globe.

 |EA 871||Enterprise Architecture Foundations I||3|

 |Strategy Implementation and Organizational Change|

 |Elective concentrations are available in Supply Chain, Security Architecture, Business Architecture, and Project Management.
 A list of courses required for each concentration is maintained by the graduate program office.||6|

 |Each degree candidate must complete a culminating experience.
 The student may choose to complete either a culminating project or the capstone course.||3|